Quick Links

 Thrive

 As a school, we offer in-school support for children from a Thrive-trained practitioner.
 Teachers are already accessing support for individuals, however, as a parent, you may feel that your child would benefit from learning strategies to help them reduce anxieties or increase their self-confidence.
 Maybe you feel they would benefit from having someone to speak to about their concerns/worries in school or perhaps just have someone to talk to that is not emotionally attached to a situation.
-If you feel your child would benefit from Well-being please speak to your child's class teacher or Miss Matthews.
+If you feel your child would benefit from Well-being please speak to your child's class teacher or Mrs Upston.

-Wellbeing ambassadors
+Wellbeing Ambassadors

 Wellbeing Ambassador Job Description